mastodon/documentation/Running-Mastodon/Production-guide.md

 ## Setup

-And setup the database for the first time, this will create the tables and basic data:
+And set up the database for the first time, this will create the tables and basic data:

     RAILS_ENV=production bundle exec rails db:setup